 Honestly, I struggle with the Court’s analysis and, frankly, disagree with its conclusion on the bona fide mortgagee issue.
 The result (denial of summary judgment) may have been correct simply because of the factual density of the case.
 Nevertheless, to me, the Court’s stated rationale focused on the incorrect time frame.
 The Court examined the circumstances surrounding the loan assignment transaction, as opposed to the facts associated with the original loan closing.
 The opinion identified no evidence that, in 2005, the original lender/mortgagee had any reason to believe that the recorded 2005 deed was invalid.
 In other words, the original lender had to be a bone fide mortgagee.
 To me, the 2005 closing was the operative moment, not what the assignee paid or knew years later.
 My view is that the assignee should step into the shoes of the original assignor and possess all its rights and defenses.
 Case closed.
 The opinion did not address my theory one way or the other, however, so admittedly I may be missing something.
 Please email me or post a comment below if you have any insights.

-I represent judgment creditors and lenders, as well as their mortgage loan servicers and title insurers, entangled in lien priority disputes.
+I represent judgment creditors and lenders, as well as their mortgage loan servicers, entangled in lien priority and title claim disputes.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected].
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.